Ashfaaq18/OpenNetMeter/README.md

 # WhereIsMyData
-A Simple program to monitor the data usage for average windows users.
+A simple program to monitor your network/data usage.
+Made for the average windows user.